robindymer/my-game/README.md

 # Simple text game
-A CMD game made with python using classes.
+A game made with python using the webbrowser module.